ChengzhiZhao/Algo/src/ch11/sort.md

-1. hashtable
+1. hashtable y
 2. BST
-3. mergeSort
+3. mergeSort y
-4. linkedlist
+4. linkedlist y
 ===
 Week 3 - 24-Dec-2012 - merge_sort.php
 Write a function that merges an array of already sorted arrays, producing one large, still sorted array.
 For example, your input might be: